Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Results

+\textbf{\textit{Skin Tone.}} Similar to `Personal Hygiene,' Blacks were the main subjects of autocompletes in the `Skin Tone' category.
+Autocompletes related to skin tones included ``can a black person become fair.''
+These bleaching-related autocompletes reflect both an interest in lighter skin and the implicit negative view of darker skin \citep{hunter2011buying}.
+We observed no autocompletes related to the action of changing natural skin tones for other races.
 Other autocompletes show how Black skin is perceived as unique and distinct from other races.
-Examples include autocompletes asking about the need for Black people's skin protection (``Should Black people wear sunscreen?,'' ``Do Black people get sunburn?'') and changes in their natural skin tones (``Can Black people blush?,'' ``Can Black people tan?'').
-These results suggest both an otherization and general lack of information about Black skin characteristics.
+Examples include autocompletes asking about the need for Black people's skin protection (``should black people wear sunscreen,'' ``do black people get sunburn'') and changes in their natural skin tones (``can black people blush,'' ``can black people tan'').
+These results suggest both an otherization and a general lack of awareness about Black skin characteristics.
+However, some videos for these autocompletes showed creators dismantling stereotypes about Black skin, e.g, in one such video,\footnote{\url{https://www.youtube.com/shorts/tMkpBnmNy7o}} a Black creator applied blush to her skin.